Section-A (1 mark each)

 - Degenerate and Initiator

 - An unambiguous code is specific, i.e., one codon codes for only one amino acid.
 On the contrary, the universal code is the same in all organisms.

-- A degenerate code is the one in which an amino acid is coded by more than one codon.
-Whereas, an initiator codon initiates the translation process.
-For eg., AUG is an initiator codon.
+- A degenerate code is one in which an amino acid is coded by more than one codon.
+In contrast, an initiator codon initiates the translation process.
+For e.g., AUG is an initiator codon.

 Q.8.
 Mention one application for each of the following:

 - Passive Immunization

 - Passive Immunization- In passive immunization, ready-made antibodies are introduced in the body.
 It provides a quick immune response in the body.